Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 description: 'Our submission for the first Facepunch hosted s&box game jam'
 published: false
 ---
 We ended up participating in the first Facepunch-hosted game jam and ended up [winning 1st place!](https://asset.party/c/gamejam1/results) If you're curious about any development details, we've compiled together some of the most interesting parts below.

-Not everything each induvidual person did ended up in here, there was too many cases where X made all these, X also fixed that, X did this which didnt make it in in time, so keep in mind there was even more than you see here that went on.
+Not everything each individual person did ended up in here; there were too many cases where X made all these, X also fixed that, X did this which didn't make it in in time, so keep in mind there was even more than you see here that went on.
+There is still ALOT to digest in here...

 You can look at the code on [GitHub](https://github.com/Small-Fish-Dev/My-Summer-Cottage), or even use it, as long as you follow the license.